karlospn/mytechramblings-site-source-code/content/posts/analyze-polly-telemetry-using-otel-metrics.md

 When we configured the Circuit Breaker strategy, do you remember that we added an ``MeteringEnricher`` to it?

 When the circuit becomes open, this enricher adds a tag that specifies its duration.
-If we run the .NET API until we force the circuit to open, we can observe in Prometheus how the duration tag is successfully added.
+If we run the .NET API until we force the circuit to open, we can observe in Prometheus how the duration tag is effectively incorporated into the generated metrics.

 ![polly-metrics-prometheus-metrics-custom-tags](/img/polly-metrics-prometheus-metrics-custom-tags.png)